 However, for this to work 100% CEX.io has to charge customers a premium so that they will always be able to fulfill their orders.
 This means the higher exchange rate.

-CEX.IO has a very clear explanation about how this service works on their site.
+Even though this is our CEX.IO review, a very clear explanation about how this service works can be found their site.
 Here’s a summary of it:

 CEX.io calculates the price when you enter a trade and freezes it for 2 minutes.
 You input the amount of money you want to spend.
 You also see the amount of Bitcoins that you can receive.
 The system checks to see that you have enough funds available after you press the Buy/Sell Button.